Sliding friction in the hydrodynamic lubrication regime for a power-law fluid

 \section{Discussion}

-The main result is that hydrodynamic lubrication by non-Newtonian liquids which exhibit strong shear thinning, in the sense that $\eta\sim\gdot^{-\alpha}$ with $\alpha>1/2$, is predicted to become mechanically unstable as the shear thinning regime is entered, with the surfaces closing to near contact.
-This would be marked by a discontinuous jump in the Stribeck (friction) curve as the load is increased (\Figref{fig:nonl}b).
+The main result is that for sliding friction in the hydrodynamic regime with a strongly shear thinning lubricant (power-law index $n<1/2$) the conjunction is predicted to become mechanically unstable at the point where the shear thinning regime is entered.
+This is because in the shear-thinning regime, with $n<1/2$, the integrated Reyolds lubrication pressure \emph{diminishes} as the gap shrinks, and is therefore unable to support the load.
+The gap should therefore collapse until some other physics intervenes.
+This would lead to a discontinuous jump in the Stribeck (friction) curve as the load is increased (\partFig{fig:nonl}{b}).
 Non-linear effects such as normal stress and flow transience are estimated to be subdominant at the point of entry into the non-linear regime, so it is unlikely they would destroy the basic picture although they may provide stabilising mechanisms at high shear rates.
 Extensional viscosity is also estimated to be insignificant unless the Trouton ratio is large (say, $\agt10$).
-Depending on the nature of the restabilising mechanism at small gaps, the Stribeck curve may show hysteresis (\Figref{fig:hyst}b).
+Depending on the nature of the restabilising mechanism at small gaps, the Stribeck curve may show hysteresis (\partFig{fig:hyst}{b}).